mitchmindtree/CppGen/README.md

 CppGen.py will make a copy of both your .cpp and .h templates and place them in the `<destination>` directory.
 Both the file names and every instance of `TEMPLATE` within the files will be replaced with `<name>`.
 Every instance of `DATE` will be replaced by the time and date.

-CppGen.py will do this for every name following the directory (each separated by a single whitespace).
+CppGen.py will do this for every name following the directory (separate each by a single whitespace).

 You can also do this: